EddieHubCommunity/BioDrop/README.md

 ## 🎭 To Add Your Profile

-Create a file named `your-username.json` in the directory `public/data`.
+Create a file named using your GitHub username `username.json` in the directory `public/data`, this will ensure it is unique.

 **Optional fields: `links`, `milestones` and `type(personal | community)`**\
 Looking for inspiration?
 You can view the following profiles for an example: